-If you have a car or truck and are not sure it will pass a smog test, an easy way to tell is to use an OBDII scan tool with an emission check.
+If you have a car or truck and are not sure it will pass a smog test, an easy way to test it, is to use an OBDII scan tool with an emission check option.

-While each state has its emission requirements, a compatible OBDII scan tool has built-in functions that cab show if it will pass or fail.
+While each state has its emission requirements, a compatible OBDII scan tool has built-in functions that can show if it will pass or fail most smog tests.

 An OBDII scan tool is used to communicate with a vehicle’s onboard computer to check for errors.

 Almost all cars and trucks manufactured after 1996 have an OBDII port available, usually under the dashboard.

 All cars and trucks manufactured after 1996 have an OBDII port to scan the vehicles onboard computer.